harsha-chirumamilla/resume-screening/README.md

 3. Efficient process: Each resume is categorized with the model in less than 5 seconds.

-4. Detailed output : The HR gets a detailed output of the Name, Email, Location, Resume(in binary) and the candidate's resumé, based on the scores.
+4. Detailed output : The HR gets a detailed output of the Name, Email, Location, and the candidate's resumé, based on the scores.

 ## Usage